Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 ## 6. Performance Metrics

 Dice Coefficient and Dice Loss
-	  	Dice Coefficient = (2 × | GT ∩ SEG | ) / (GT2 + SEG2 + ε)
+	  	**Dice Coefficient = (2 × | GT ∩ SEG | ) / (GT2 + SEG2 + ε)**
-Where, GT is the standard ground truth for brain tumor, SEG is the predicted segmented tumorous region and ε=1e-6.
+Where, 	GT is the standard ground truth for brain tumor,
+	SEG is the predicted segmented tumorous region and ε=1e-6.
 	LDice = 1 - Dice Coefficient

 ## 7. Experimentation and Results

+1. HGG consists of data of 210 patients.
+The models were trained in batches of 50 patients.
-1. Data split into 3:1:1- 60% images for training, 20% images for testing, and 20% for validation.
+2. Data split into 3:1:1- 60% images for training, 20% images for testing, and 20% for validation.
-2. All the models are trained with batch size-8 and no of epochs-30
+3. All the models are trained with batch size-8 and no of epochs-30

 ![image](https://user-images.githubusercontent.com/40360231/122669512-635cc800-d1db-11eb-8996-9f80a6e3945c.png)

 ![image](https://user-images.githubusercontent.com/40360231/122670113-e717b400-d1dd-11eb-9ac1-883e4e92fd52.png)

 ## 8. Conclusion